About our Inpatient Unit redevelopment

 • Help people feel safe, settled and at ease

-These changes make a meaningful difference to people’s experience of hospice care.
+These changes will make a meaningful difference to people’s experience of hospice care.

 When will work start and how long will it take?